Savings .com.au

 First home owners stamp duty concessions

-In recent years, stamp duty costs – the transfer tax you pay when purchasing a property or vacant land – have increased significantly.
+In recent years, stamp duty costs - the state- or territory-levied transfer tax you pay when purchasing a property or vacant land - have increased significantly.

 For example, a $500,000 owner-occupied dwelling in New South Wales will set non-first home buyers back more than $17,000 in stamp duty fees based on current regulations.

-Of course, these reductions and discounts assume you already meet the eligibility criteria, which we’ll discuss below.
-There are also broader stamp duty concessions available to regular buyers too.
+These reductions and discounts assume you meet the eligibility criteria, which we'll cover below.
+There are also broader stamp duty concessions available to other buyers as well.

 Calculate your stamp duty